AlienKevin/wordshk_app/README.md

    * Sample Type: Same as source
    * Format settings: MP3 24 Kbps CBR (Constant type)

+3. Change directory into `assets/jyutping_female` or `assets/jyutping_male`.
+4. Run `process_audios.sh`.
+This script does three things:
-3. Run `audio_trim_silence.sh` to trim silence at the beginning and end of all mp3 files
+   1. Trim silence at the beginning and end of all mp3 files
+   2. Pad the end of jap6sing1 syllables so they are not too short
+   3. Peak normalize jap6sing1 syllables to make they as loud as other syllables

 # TODO